aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 CloudFormation issues a DELETE on a custom resource when:
 - the CloudFormation stack is being deleted
-- a new `physicalResourceId` was received during an update (see previous section)
+- a new `physicalResourceId` was received during an update, and CloudFormation proceeds to rollback(DELETE) the custom resource with the previous `physicalResourceId`.

 ```mermaid
 stateDiagram